Are you spending a lot of time helping individual students with information researching?

 Check this list of suggestions for library research assignments (at the bottom of the linked page - University of New Brunswick) which could be adapted to support the SLOs for your course.

-Here is the link to an interactive, self-directed, tutorial:
+Here is the link to an interactive, self-directed, tutorial (updated for Fall 2020):

-This self-paced tutorial should take you 10 to 15 minutes, and it will cover:
+This self-paced tutorial should take you 30 - 50 minutes, and it will cover:

 Our tutorial will have a split screen: on the left, there will be instructions and explanations as well as some questions for you to answer; the right side of our screen will include webpages and other content for you to navigate.